Jimmy Rollins

 James Calvin Rollins (born November 27, 1978), nicknamed "J-Roll", is an American former professional baseball shortstop, who played in Major League Baseball (MLB) for the Philadelphia Phillies (2000–2014), Los Angeles Dodgers (2015), and Chicago White Sox (2016).

 After growing up in Alameda, California, and attending Encinal High School, Rollins was drafted by the Phillies in the second round of the 1996 MLB draft.
 After spending most of five seasons with Phillies minor league teams, he made his big league debut on September 17, 2000.

 At the major league level, Rollins quickly earned recognition as an excellent defensive shortstop.
 In 2001, he became the Phillies' leadoff hitter, a role he retained for almost ten years.
 Rollins made three All-Star Game appearances in his career.
 While with the Phillies, he compiled a 38-game hitting streak, which spanned the end of the 2005 season and the start of the 2006 season, the longest in team history.
 Rollins was named the National League (NL) Most Valuable Player (MVP) in 2007, as the Phillies won their division in the first of five consecutive seasons.
 He was also a key component of the 2008 World Series champion team that defeated the Tampa Bay Rays.

+Internationally, Rollins represented the United States.
+At the 2009 World Baseball Classic, he hit a .417 batting average and was named to the All-World Baseball Classic Team.

 In his career, Rollins led the NL four times in triples, and once each in runs, stolen bases, and stolen base percentage.
-As of 2023, he is the Phillies career leader in at bats (8,628), hits (2,306), doubles (479), and power-speed number (292.5), second in games played (2,090) and stolen bases (453), and third in runs scored (1,325), triples (111), and stolen base percentage (82.66).
+As of 2025, he is the Phillies career leader in at bats (8,628), hits (2,306), doubles (479), and power-speed number (292.5), second in games played (2,090) and stolen bases (453), and third in runs scored (1,325) and triples (111).
 Rollins won the Gold Glove Award four times, as well as the Silver Slugger Award, and the Roberto Clemente Award (once each).